-You’ve been injured in a car accident or other incident.
+You’ve been injured in a car accident.
 Your loved one has had a fatal accident at work.
 How much time do you have to bring a lawsuit?
 How late is too late?

 In Texas, there is a two-year statute of limitations for personal injury cases.
 It is a legal deadline by which lawsuits must be filed, or the injured person’s legal claim and right to sue for the injury will be lost forever.
 This two-year

 deadline begins to run the day after the date of a non-fatal accident or injury.
 In wrongful death cases, the deadline begins running on the date of death.

 There are exceptions to the two-year deadline in personal injury cases, including:

 1. Continuing-Tort Exception.
 In cases of repeated injury caused by repetitive wrongful acts, the two-year deadline does not begin to run until the wrongful conduct ceases.

 2. Disability Exception.
 If, at the time of the accident or injury, the plaintiff is under 18 years of age or is of unsound mind, the limitations period does not begin until after the disability is removed.

 3. “Discovery Rule” Exception.
 If the nature of the plaintiff’s injury is difficult to discover and could be objectively linked to the defendant’s wrongful conduct, the two-year deadline does not begin until the plaintiff knows or should know, by exercising reasonable care and diligence, of the facts giving rise to the injury.